ajmasia/node-pop-api/README.md

 `npm start`

-If yoy want run the app in debbug mode run the nex command:
+If yoy want run the app in debbug mode run the next command:

 `npm run dev`

 To stop de app press CTRL + C keys.

-Rhen you access to the home page, you will can see a page with an ads list.
+When you access to the home page, you will can see a page with an ads list.
 In this page you can test the filters that are described in the API documentation.

 ## API Documentation